 And there's a fantastic programme of entertainment for all the family, including extra trip boats so that more visitors can get afloat.
 So come along to find out more about Britain's canals and rivers and enjoy a great day out in the Northamptonshire countryside.

-Crick Boat Show 2013 will be open from 10am till 6pm every day except Monday 27 May, when it closes at 5pm.
-Tickets can be purchased in advance, saving up to 29 per cent on gate prices.
-Family tickets (two adults and two children) are £24 if bought in advance or £32 on the gate.
+Crick Boat Show will be open from 10am till 6pm every day except the Bank Holiday Monday, when it closes at 5pm.
+Tickets can be purchased in advance, with significant savings on gate prices.
+Family tickets (two adults and two children) are available.
 Entry is free for under 5's.

-Following the success of our 2009, 2010 and 2012 Scarecrow Weekends, by great popular demand, and with the support of the Parish Council, we held a Scarecrow Weekend again last year.
+Following the success of our previous Scarecrow Weekends, by great popular demand, and with the support of the Parish Council, we held a Scarecrow Weekend again last year.
 We are planning with your help to make it even bigger and better than in previous years.
-Click here to see more.